Table of Contents

 $

-Brute forcing the HTTP login with hydra
+Brute forcing the HTTP login with hydra was not

 successful.